Barndoor Skate Facts

 Barndoor Skate Physical Description

-The Barndoor Skate attains an average body length of slightly less than 5 ft (1.5 m).
-Exceptional specimens may reach lengths of as much as 6.5 ft (2 m).
+Firstly, the impressive Barndoor Skate attains an average body length of slightly less than 5 ft (1.5 m).
+However, exceptional specimens of the species sometimes reach lengths of as much as 6.5 ft (2 m).

 Meanwhile, the body of the animal grows relatively large.
 But, rather surprisingly, its tail develops comparatively short.
-In addition, an average weight is approximately 40 lb (18 kg).
+In addition, an average weight of the remarkable creature equals about 40 lb (18 kg).

-They are a species of boneless fish, and their skeletons are composed of cartilage.
-The eyes are on the upper surface and are quite close together.
-The upper body is primarily brown or reddish brown and is often covered with dark spots and light streaks.
-The underside ranges from white to a light gray in color.
+Further, its eyes developed on the upper surface and quite close together.
+The upper body appears primarily brown or reddish brown and is often covered with dark spots and light streaks.
+Yet, the underside ranges from white to a light gray in color.

-This species may live anywhere between the shoreline and depths of as much as 2,460 ft (750 m).
-They typically inhabit sandy, rocky, and muddy portions of the ocean floor.
+Also, the species lives anywhere between the shoreline and depths of as much as 2,460 ft (750 m).
+Most individuals, however, typically inhabit sandy, rocky, and muddy portions of the ocean floor.

-This fish is carnivorous, and their diet consists of a wide range of fish and invertebrates.
-They primarily catch their prey through the pursuit, yet will also dig them out of the sandy sea bottom.
+Furthermore, it feeds as a carnivore, and its diet consists of a wide range of fish and invertebrates.
+It primarily catches its prey through the pursuit, yet will also dig it out of the sandy sea bottom.

-The lifespan is long compared to other skates.
+Finally, the potential lifespan measures quite long compared to other skates.
 Individuals have shown lifespans of as much as 18 years.
 But, most specimens do not live quite this long.